Neural Surrogate HMC: On Using Neural Likelihoods for Hamiltonian Monte Carlo in Simulation-Based Inference: Results

+To provide a concrete demonstration of the computational advantage of our method, we also experimented with using a traditional Bayesian inference method.
+Using the simulator to compute the likelihoods, the no-gradient Random Walk Metropolis-Hastings algorithm (RWMH)~\cite{metropolis1953} was used to generate $400,000$ samples over each time interval.
+The scale of the normally distributed perturbations during RWMH was manually set to 0.01 to achieve an acceptance ratio close to 25\%.
+We use the same thinning and number of burn-in steps as HMC, bringing the total number of RWMH iterations for each observation to $400,000 \cdot 2 + 10,000 = 810,000$.

-The surrogate NN is trained on a grid of $10^6$ likelihood evaluations and is then used to generate $10^5$ samples from the posterior.
-Figure~\ref{fig:acf_comparison} shows that RWMH samples need to be thinned by a factor of $10^2$ to achieve the same autocorrelation as HMC, so obtaining $10^5$ uncorrelated samples with RWMH for a single experiment would require at least $10^7$ likelihood evaluations.
-This is already a factor of ten more computations than our NN approach, but considering that the trained surrogate NN can be reused for all 132 time intervals, the savings become three orders of magnitudes.
-Furthermore, the speedup from the NN is immense: on a 1-core CPU the likelihood evaluation takes $\approx$ 5m50s~\cite{bib:corti19:numericalmodeling} and often fails due to numerical instabilities, whereas the surrogate NN is stable and has an inference time of $\approx$ 21ms.
+Figure~\ref{fig:acf_comparison} shows that the autocorrelation of these samples is much higher than that of HMC.
+The RWMH samples would need to be thinned by at least a factor of $10^2$ to achieve the same autocorrelation as HMC, so obtaining $10^5$ uncorrelated samples with RWMH for a single observation would require at least $10^7$ likelihood evaluations.
+This is already a 10-fold increase over our NLE approach (which required $10^6$ likelihood evaluations for training).
+Since the NLE can be reused for all 133 observations, the savings become three orders of magnitude.
+Furthermore, the speedup at inference time is immense: on a 1-core CPU the simulator takes $\approx$ 5m50s~\cite{bib:corti19:numericalmodeling} and often fails due to numerical instabilities, whereas the NLE is stable and has an inference time of $\approx21$ms. This means that, even assuming the best case of no numerical instabilities, the cost of generating the training data set for the NLE ($2 \cdot 10^6$ numerical model evaluations, for a total of $\approx1.9 \cdot 10^5$ CPU hours) is amortized after generating $10^5$ uncorrelated HMC samples with simulator $\mathcal{S}$ for 9 observations ($2 \cdot 10^6 < 2.4 \cdot 10^5 \cdot 9$).{performing inference (generating $10^5$ samples) for 9 observations ($2 \cdot 10^6 < 2.3 \cdot 10^5 \cdot 9$).}